 Founder and CEO

-A journalist and writer, he is the founder and editor of Ambiental and also a contributing editor at InfoAmazonia and a freelance writer for National Geographic Brasil, where he worked previously as an editor (2001-2013).
-Fellow at the International Center for Journalists (ICFJ, 2015); a graduate in Entrepreneurial Journalism by the City University of New York (Cuny, 2016); and a panelist in two sessions of the World Conference of Science Journalism (WCSJ, 2017).
-He is currently a fellow in the Knight Science Journalism Program at MIT (KSJ-MIT, 2019-2020).
+A journalist and writer, he is the founder and editor of Ambiental, a contributing editor at InfoAmazonia and a freelance writer for National Geographic Brasil, where he previously worked as an editor (2001-2013).
+A fellow at the International Center for Journalists (ICFJ, 2015), a graduate in Entrepreneurial Journalism from the City University of New York (Cuny, 2016) and a panelist at two sessions of the World Conference of Science Journalism (WCSJ, 2017).
+Medaglia is currently a fellow in the Knight Science Journalism Program at MIT (KSJ-MIT, 2019-2020).

 Photographer and Web Developer

-A co-founder of Ambiental, he works with photography, video and web development, focusing on journalistic content.
-A partner in projects for Conservation International (CI), Forner has published his work at The Washington Post, The Los Angeles Times, National Geographic, The Guardian and Deutsche Welle, and has also collaborated with The TV Cultura, BBC and Al Jazeera.
-In 2010, he as Awarded by the Society for News Design.
+Co-founder of Ambiental, he works with photography, video and web development, focusing on journalistic content.
+Conservation International (CI) project partner.
+Forner published his work on The Washington Post, Los Angeles Times, National Geographic, The Guardian, Dagens Nyheter and Deutsche Welle, and has also collaborated with TV Cultura, BBC and Al Jazeera.
+In 2010, he was awarded the Society for News Design.

-A journalist with a professional diploma in Environment, she is a graduate in Communication, Entrepreneurship and Digital Media at Ibes/Sociesc and in Holistic Sciences by Schumacher College.
-Creator and author of the blog Sustenta Ações.
-As a freelance journalist, she writes for portals such as Conexão Planeta and Projeto Colabora, and also works as text reviewer and translator.
-She is an ambassador for the Zero Waste movement in Blumenau (Santa Catarina, Brazil).
+A journalist with a professional diploma in Environment, she holds degrees in Communication, Entrepreneurship and Digital Media from Ibes/Sociesc and Holistic Sciences from Schumacher College.
+Creator and author of the blog Sustenta Açõe, Klein is a freelance journalist for Conexão Planeta and Projeto Colabora and also works as text reviewer and translator.
+She is an ambassador for the Zero Waste movement in the Brazilian city of Blumenau.

-A current manager at JOTA, where she helps the media team generate some amazing ideas, Paty previously spent time in Silicon Valley developing interactive journalism projects at EdSurge.
+A current manager at JOTA, where she helps the media team come up with amazing ideas, Paty previously spent time in Silicon Valley developing interactive journalism projects at EdSurge.
 She has a master’s degree in Media, Strategy and Leadership from Northwestern University, where she worked with a grant from the Ling Institute.
-She was a member of the team that launched Porvir and was previously a copywriter, reporter and education editor at Folha de S. Paulo.
+She was a member of the team that launched Porvir and is a former copywriter, reporter and education editor at Folha de S. Paulo.

-A journalist with a Masters in Environmental Policy from King’s College London, he was a reporter and correspondent in Brasilia for Valor Econômico newspaper, as well as editor and executive director of O Eco.
-Awarded twice with a Knight grant from the International Center for Journalists (ICFJ), he currently coordinates InfoAmazonia and teaches digital journalism at Emerson College.
+A journalist with a master’s in Environmental Policy from King’s College London, he worked as a reporter and Brasilia correspondent for the financial newspaper Valor Econômico, as well as editor and executive director of O Eco.
+Twice awarded with a Knight grant from the International Center for Journalists (ICFJ), he currently coordinates InfoAmazonia and teaches digital journalism at Emerson College.

-A journalist and consultant in strategic design and digital media, Adriana is Director of Operations at Projor – Institute for the Development of Journalism in Brazil.
-She has a master’s degree from the School of Communications and Arts of the University of São Paulo (USP) and was a J. S. Knight fellow at Stanford University, California (2012/2013).
-She has worked as a reporter, editor and international correspondent for media groups such as Reuters, Folha de S. Paulo, Veja São Paulo and Exame.
+A journalist and strategic design and digital media consultant, Adriana is the current Director of Operations at Projor – Institute for the Development of Journalism in Brazil.
+She holds a master’s degree from the School of Communications and Arts of the University of São Paulo (USP) and was a J. S. Knight fellow at Stanford University (2012/2013).
+She has worked as a reporter, editor and international correspondent for such media outlets as Reuters, Folha de S. Paulo, Veja São Paulo and Exame.
 She was also Director of Digital Communication for the 2016 Olympic and Paralympic Games.
 She is the founder of Orbital Mídia, a group that promotes innovation, creativity and entrepreneurship in journalism through startup and Design Thinking methodologies.

 Edgardo Latrubesse, University of Texas at Austin, Department of Geography and the Environment